-VoteBuilder, also referred to as VAN and the Voter File, is a very useful digital tool developed by the national Democratic Party which combines the public record of every registered voter with information about their political leanings.
+VoteBuilder, also referred to as VAN or the Voter File, is a very useful digital tool developed by the national Democratic Party.
+VoteBuilder combines the public record of every registered voter with information about their political leanings.
 It can be used to create walklists to canvass voters, as well as mail, email, phone, and text communications.
 This lets your campaign reach more of the people you need in order to win.
-There is a fee to use this tool, which ranges between $250 and $500 depending on the type of election, but it is always much less than the market value of such a database.
+There is a fee to use this tool, which ranges between $250 and $500 depending on the type of election.

-Legislative and Metro Council candidates must apply directly to the state party for a VoteBuilder account.
+Legislative and Metro Council candidates must apply directly to the state party for a VoteBuilder account by emailing their Data Director.
 County, city, and local board candidates should fill out the application on our website and email it to the county party.
 Any candidate who is a registered Democrat in good standing will then be granted access by a vote of our Executive Board.
 After approval, candidates will be referred to the state party to make payment, get their account set up, and receive any needed training.

 Party Office in Hillsboro: